-A POC strategy in field missions typically contains the following elements:
+A POC strategy in field missions normally contains the following elements:

-- A section on purpose, scope and key principles that outline the fundamental aspects of the POC strategy and to whom it applies.
-This should include an overview of the POC mandate in the context of the mission's overall political strategy. - A thorough threat analysis that describes the main threats to civilians in the area of operations by identifying priorities, assessing vulnerable populations, analyzing the threats of violence against civilians, including from inter-communal violence, non-state armed groups, state security forces, or international security forces - A mission's POC action plan that describes what actions the mission will undertake while considering the capacity of other protection actors such as state authorities or national and international humanitarian, human rights and development actors as well as the local population. - Roles and responsibilities of key actors in the mission, as well as coordination mechanisms between them need to be clearly defined to facilitate effective POC action. - A section on evaluating the performance in POC would ideally be included as well.
+- Overview of the POC mandate. - Scope, purpose and key principles that outline the fundamental aspects of the POC strategy and to whom it applies. - Threat analysis to identify civilians at risk, priorities, vulnerable populations.
+The threat analysis should also consider the presence of non-state armed groups, state security forces, and/or international security forces. - A mission's POC action plan that describes actions that the mission will undertake considering the capacity of other protection actors such as state authorities or national and international humanitarian, human rights and development actors as well as the local population. - Roles and responsibilities of key actors in the mission, as well as coordination mechanisms between them, need to be clearly defined to facilitate effective POC action. - A section on evaluating the performance in POC would ideally be included as well.
 POC indicators have been developed to assist.